 Adult Bible Studies

-Bible Studies are facilitated by our associate pastor Lynne Kammeraad.
+Adult Bible Studies are facilitated by our senior pastor Lynne Kammeraad.

 Is your Bible Study meeting this week?
 Visit This Week's Calendar to verify.